IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 {: #fig-ns-topo-example title="Network Slicing Topologies for Virtualization"}

 # YANG Model Overview

-   The following constructs and attributes are defined within the YANG model:
+   Within the YANG model, the following constructs and attributes are defined:

-   - Network topology, which represent set of shared, reserved resources organized as a virtual topology between all of the endpoints.
-A customer could use such network topology to define detailed connectivity path traversing the topology, and allow sharing of resources between its multiple endpoint pairs.
+   - Network Topology: This represents a set of shared and reserved resources, organized as a virtual topology connecting all endpoints.
+Customers can utilize this network topology to define detailed connectivity paths traversing the topology.
+Additionally, it enables resource sharing between different endpoints.

-   - Service-level objectives (SLOs) associated with different objects, including node, link, termination point of the topology.
+   - Service-Level Objectives (SLOs): These objectives are associated with various objects within the topology, including nodes, links, and termination points.
+SLOs provide guidelines for achieving specific performance or quality targets.

 # Model Tree Structure